28 mins read

 Cons:

-• Risk of receiving high bids from contractors to cover their risks
+- Risk of receiving high bids from contractors to cover their costs

 Unit Price Contracts

-These types of construction contracts are those under which a unit price is applied.
-This is commonly used for projects that can quantify the scope of work into units, like road construction and installations for utilities.
-Payments are made according to the actual quantity of work done, not forgetting the agreed-on unit price beforehand.
+These types of construction contracts are those under which a unit price is applied to specific and easily quantifiable work items, such as miles of freeway lanes completed or square meters of roofing replaced.
+This approach can be beneficial for projects that can easily break the scope of work (SOW) into fixed units, like road construction activities, airport runway construction projects, and installations for utilities.
+Payments are made according to the actual quantity of work done, taking into account the agreed-on unit pricing beforehand.

 Pros: